jinxu9/2020_GroupMeeting/R_programming_homework/README.md

 *  The age information was missing for part of the data.
 *  Using the samples with age information to predict the age of the missing samples.

-**  Note: It doesn't matter what's method you used.
+**  Note: It doesn't matter what's method you will use.
 You can also guess randomly)

 ## Deadline: